 Your hub will be set up in your data centre (or your MSP may offer to host it in theirs).
 The site routers need to be sent to site along with the SIMs, ready for set-up, configuration and importantly, tuning (which is best done by an engineer working with a Network Operations Centre).

 The central hub is what bonds the traffic from the SIMs at your sites.
 It can support multiple sites, and can be installed at multiple data centres if required, or hosted on your behalf.

 A 4G router

 Your 4G router is delivered to site together with your SIMs.
 The router provides the secure connection back to your central hub.
 We’ll highlight things to look out for in a router, later in this document.
-Two of the leading providers of 4G routers that we like are Peplink and Viprinet.
+We generally specify 4G routers from industry-leading Peplink.

 Multiple 4G SIMs are bonded to provide you with a single, high speed connection.
 For additional resilience and 100% coverage, you can bond SIMs from multiple mobile networks.
 However, you should avoid mixing 3G and 4G SIMs in the bond as the maximum performance of the network will be determined by the slowest connection – which will be the much slower 3G network in this situation.

 This means that your department, and your chosen supplier, can monitor the performance of your solution 24/7 – giving you complete confidence and peace of mind.

 All in one box

 Since 4G WAN is so often required quickly, experienced suppliers will hold pre-configured routers, with SIMs and aerials ready to go.
 They’ll have them boxed in appropriate containers because of the environments they’re commonly going to.
 They’ll usually also have a mix of aerial types to cope with the specific location that they’ll be going to.
 The best providers will be able to have an engineer bring this to site and set it up for you within a couple of working days.